pkun/birq/doc/birq.md

 * **short-interval=&lt;sec&gt;** - Short iteration interval in seconds.
 It will be used when the overloaded CPU is found.
 Default is 2 seconds.
 * **long-interval=&lt;sec&gt;** - Long iteration interval in seconds.
 It will be used when there is no overloaded CPUs.
 Default is 5 seconds.
 * **strategy=&lt;strategy&gt;** - Strategy for choosing IRQ to move.
 The possible values are "min", "max", "rnd".
 The default is "rnd".
 * **exclude-cpus=&lt;cpumap&gt;** - It allows to exclude some CPUs from the list of CPUs that process IRQs.
 The 'cpumap' is bit-mask in hex format like in /proc/irq/*/smp_affinity files.
-It can't be used together with 'use-cpus' option.
+Real affinity will be (use-cpus & ~exclude-cpus).
 * **use-cpus=&lt;cpumap&gt;** - It allows to specify CPUs to use for IRQs processing.
 The 'cpumap' is bit-mask in hex format like in /proc/irq/*/smp_affinity files.
-It can't be used together with 'exclude-cpus' option.
+Real affinity will be (use-cpus & ~exclude-cpus).
 * **ht=&lt;y/n&gt;** - Consider Hyper Threading as a real CPU.
 Recommended.
 Default is "y" since birq-1.5.0.
 * **non-local-cpus=&lt;y/n&gt;** - The prefered CPUs to move IRQ to is local CPUs (local NUMA node).
 By default BIRQ move IRQs to the local CPUs only.
 But sometimes in a case of a high load it can be better to move IRQ to non-local CPU than process it on overloaded local CPU.
 Use "y" if you want to use non-local CPUs.